Skip to main content

 • The Check-in request delivered in Slack or Microsoft Teams and email

-• Inside a 1:1 meeting page, where both the manager and the direct report can add their pulse check for that period.
+• Inside a 1:1 meeting page, where both participants can add their pulse check for that period.

 Who Can See Pulse Check Results

-Visibility into Pulse Check responses depends on your role in the company.
+Visibility into Pulse Check responses depends on your role.
 Here’s how access works:

 • You can only see your own Pulse Check responses.

-• Your individual score and comments are not visible to peers or other teams.
+• Your score and comments aren't visible to peers or other teams.

 Direct Managers

-• See full details (score and comment) for their direct reports only.
+• See full details (score and comment) for their direct reports' individual pulse checks.

-• Cannot see Pulse Checks for employees who don’t report to them.
+• Cannot see Pulse Checks for people who don't report to them.

 Managers of Managers